»Terraform Cloud Driver

 - Hostname of your Terraform Cloud, self-hosted distribution

 - Team API token used for authentication with Terraform Cloud

-Prior to running Consul-Terraform-Sync with a Terraform Cloud driver, you will need an account and organization set up, as well as a dedicated token.
+Prior to running CTS with a Terraform Cloud driver, you will need an account and organization set up, as well as a dedicated token.
 We recommend using a team token that is restricted to Manage Workspaces-level permissions.
 Below are the steps for the recommended setup.

 The first step is to create an account with your Terraform Cloud service.
 After creating an account, create a new organization or select an existing organization.
 The address of your Terraform Cloud service will be used to configure the